Skip to main content

 Introduction

-Dependency rules determine which modules can access other modules.
+Dependency rules determine which modules can access each other.
 Since managing dependencies on a per-module basis doesn't scale well, Sheriff utilizes tags to group modules together.
 Dependency rules are then defined based on these tags.

 Each tag specifies a list of other tags it can access.
 To maintain clarity, it’s best practice to categorize tags into two groups: one for defining the module's domain/scope and another for defining the module's type.